SpektroAudio/NGEN-UserManual/docs/hardwarecontrols.md

 ## Encoder

-The ++"MENU ENCODER"++ can be used for navigating menus, activating patterns, selecting the active track/clock, selecting different parameters and changing their value, and selecting files.
+The ++"MENU ENCODER"++ can be used for navigating menus, activating patterns, selecting the active track/clock, selecting different parameters, changing their value, and selecting files.

 Turn the ++"MENU ENCODER"++ to select a different sub-menu, file or parameter.
 Press/Click the ++"MENU ENCODER"++ to select a sub-menu or file or switch between parameter selection and value adjustment.